Seola17/Hello-World/Git Tutorial.md

         On branch master
         nothing to commit, working tree clean

-    > now `git diff` does not give any result since there is no change with respect to the committed version.
+    > Now `git diff` does not give any result since there is no change with respect to the committed version.